Sample Redash SQL Queries

 A new credit tracking system rolled out in 2020; how's that going?

-A note about the last part of the WHERE clause -- since the snapshot is a date integer in YYYYMMDD format, the % 100 modulo is a convenient way to look just at the day of the month.
-Half of the snapshots are day 1 and half are day 15.
+A note about the last part of the WHERE clause -- since the snapshot is a date integer in YYYYMMDD format, the % 10000 modulo is a convenient way to look just at the month and day, limiting the number of snapshots considered.
 Presto would need a large amount of memory to load in all the snapshots and do the distinct story_id count.
-Using half of snapshots allows the query to stay within memory limits.
+Using a subset of snapshots allows the query to stay within memory limits.

 SELECT snapshot, count(distinct(story_id)) as stories